preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-settings-header.png

-+ **Title**: If you want a Title to be displayed for the Section, add it here.
++ **Title**: If you want a Title to be displayed for the section, add it here.
+Not mandatory.

-You can then decide to use the Global settings for the Business Profile, or Custom Settings.
+You can then decide to use the global settings for the business profile, or custom settings.

-The Global settings are set in Omnia Admin, see the bottom at this page: :doc:`Global Content Header Settings </admin-settings/business-group-settings/settings/index>`
+The global settings are set in Omnia Admin, see the bottom at this page: :doc:`Header Settings </admin-settings/business-group-settings/settings/index>`

-When selecting Custom Settings, the following is available:
+When selecting custom settings, the following is available:

 .. image:: page-types-settings-header-custom-new.png

-This is the same settings as for the Global Settings, see the link above.
+This is the same settings as for the global settings, see the link above.

 Targeting
 ----------
-A Section can be targeted by using this setting:
+A section can be targeted by using this setting:

 .. image:: page-types-settings-targeting-new.png

 Targeting must have been setup in Omnia Admin for this to work, see that section on this page: :doc:`Properties </admin-settings/tenant-settings/properties/index>`

-To set Targeting for the Section, do the following:
+To set up targeting for the section, do the following:

 1. Click "Add Targeting Filter".
 2. Select Property for Targeting.

 .. image:: page-types-settings-targeting-property-new.png

-3. Select one or more children for the Property.
+3. Select one or more children for the property.

 .. image:: page-types-settings-targeting-properties-metadata-new.png

 Or:

-3. Select "Include Children", to include all children for the Property.
+3. Select "Include Children", to include all children pf the property.

 .. image:: page-types-settings-targeting-properties-children-new.png